CS5331-WLKB/rest-api-development/README.md

 ### Team Members

-1. Wei Ran
+1. Wei Ran (A0174375X)
-2. Liu Chao
+2. Liu Chao (A0174462A)
-3. Kong Chao
+3. Kong Chao (A0174435A)
-4. Bai Xin
+4. Bai Xin (A0163129H)

-### Short Answer Questions
+### Short Answer Questions :pray:

 #### Question 1: Briefly describe the web technology stack used in your implementation.

-Answer: React + flask + sqlite.
+Answer:

+* frontend: react
+* backend with api: flask
+* database: sqlite

 #### Question 2: Are there any security considerations your team thought about?

+Answer:

-Answer: user input sanitization .
+* user input sanitization both in frontend and backend to prevent XSS attack
+* implement ORM on top of database layer to prevent SQL injection
+* add secure cookie in reponse header to prevent XSRF attack
+* implement HTTPs for secure request and apply for SSL Certificate for the server

 #### Question 3: Are there any improvements you would make to the API specification to improve the security of the web application?

-Answer: <br>
+Answer:

-It would be better to have a basic access authentication. <br>
-User has to provide username and password when making a request for private resources, token alone is not enough.
+* Server side should expire token in a short period to prevent token leakage danger
+* Backend can record the request's ip address and check for abnormal request from different locations.
+* Server side should expire user's token when observing massive requests in a short period of time.

 #### Question 4: Are there any additional features you would like to highlight?

-Answer: .
+Answer:

+* Reponsive and modern UI

 #### Question 5: Is your web application vulnerable?
 If yes, how and why?
 If not, what measures did you take to secure it?

-Answer: .
+Answer: To some extend can be considered as secure

+* Both frontend and backend sanitize user input before processing the request
+* Server side implments ORM on top of the database to prevent SQL injection.

 #### Feedback: Is there any other feedback you would like to give?

-Answer: .
+Answer: No, the API docs looks good.

-### Declaration
+### Declaration :confetti_ball: :tada: :bell:

-#### Please declare your individual contributions to the assignment:

-1. Member 1 Name
-    * Integrated feature x into component y
-    * Implemented z
-2. Member 2 Name
+1. Wei Ran
+    * Test the API robustness with edge cases
+    * Test the web security with the possible XSS attack
+2. Liu Chao
-    * Wrote the front-end code
+    * Write the front-end code and test the API functionality
-3. Member 3 Name
+    * Refine the docker build process
+3. Kong Chao
+    * Test the API robustness with edge cases
+    * Test the web security with the possible SQL injection attack
+4. Bai Xin
-    * Designed the database schema
+    * Design the database schema
-4. Member 4 Name
-    * Implemented x
+    * Implement the rest API functions